braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 ---
-nav_title: Subscription States
+nav_title: "Subscription States"
 page_order: 4
+page_type: reference
+description: "This reference article covers the different push subscription states."

+channel:
+  - push
+tool:
+  - Docs
+  - Dashboard
+  - Campaigns
 ---

 # Push Subscription States

-Push subscription states are filters that allow your users to control whether they receive messages or not.
+> Push subscription states are filters that allow your users to control whether they receive messages or not.
 For your user to receive your messages through push, they must be `Subscribed` or `Opted-In`, as well as [Push Enabled](#push-enabled).

 ![opt-in][56]{: height="50%" width="50%"}